-Best mountain bike wheels 2023 – the lightest cross-country options to the strongest downhill MTB wheels
+Best mountain bike wheels 2024 – the lightest cross-country options to the strongest downhill MTB wheels

-If you are looking for something on a budget, our guide on budget MTB wheelsets is a good place to look.
-Don't forget that wheels and tires should be considered as a system, so to get the most out of the best mountain bike wheels be sure to install them with a pair of the best mountain bike tires in order to maximize traction and control on your rides.
+If you are looking for something on a budget, our guide on budget MTB wheelsets is also a good place to look.
+Don't forget that wheels and tires should be considered as a system, so to get the most out of the best mountain bike wheels be sure to install them with a pair of the best mountain bike tires to maximize traction and control on your rides.

 The best mountain bike wheels for cross-country